vicdotcom/Computational-Techniques-In-Data-Science/Week 1/ReadMe.md

       - Stock prices: Might rise, fall, or stay constant, with specific probabilities
       - Demand levels: Could be low, medium, or high, each with a likelihood
   - **Objective Function**- Due to the uncertainity present, it typically involves expected value optimization.
 We account for all possible uncertain scenarios and determine the best possible minimum or maximum of the function.
-  - **Constraints**- They define the feasible region of the decsion variables.
+  - **Constraints**- They define the feasible region of the decision variables.
 They can also be uncertain (probabilistic or chance constraints)

 ## The Two-Stage Stochastic Optimization Model (Recourse)
 A decision-making framework that is divided into two stages: